andreaoliveira9/Projeto-AS-1/report/README.md

 AI tools including **Claude** and **ChatGPT** played a significant role in the development process:

-- **Code Assistance:** Helped with writing and debugging instrumentation code
+- **Code Assistance:** Helped with writing and debugging instrumentation code.
-- **Documentation:** Assisted in structuring and refining the project report
+- **Documentation:** Assisted in structuring and refining the project report.
-- **Conceptual Understanding:** Provided clarification on OpenTelemetry concepts and implementation approaches
+- **Conceptual Understanding:** Provided clarification on OpenTelemetry concepts and implementation approaches.
-- **Development Acceleration:** Reduced research and experimentation time
+- **Development Acceleration:** Reduced research and experimentation time.

 The integration of Claude with IntelliJ was particularly useful for real-time code assistance, while ChatGPT provided valuable insights for configuration optimization.